African Road Trip Ideas

 • If you drive from Maun to the Delta, visit one of the local lodges and request a transfer into the Okavango delta.
 Spend two nights in the Delta to get the most of your experience.
 Rory enjoyed fishing for the endemic fish the African Pike for catch and release.

-• If, like Rory, you are an avid bird lover you will enjoy a Private tour of the Nata Bird Sanctuary where you can see an abundance of birdlife including the lesser and greater flamingo’s amongst 165 other bird species.
+• If you are an avid bird lover you will enjoy a Private tour of the Nata Bird Sanctuary where you can see an abundance of birdlife including the lesser and greater flamingo’s amongst 165 other bird species.

 • Visit the salt pans in November/ December or March/ April to witness the incredible Zebra Migration.